-The quarter package in football involves 7 defensive backs, 0 linebackers, and 4 defensive linemen.
-This is a speed package that is typically run in prevent situations or emergency 2-minute situations.
+The quarter package in football involves seven defensive backs, 0 linebackers, and four defensive linemen.
+This speed package is typically run in prevent situations or emergency 2-minute situations.

 Defensive coordinators will have dime packages in their playbook for situations where they are 100% certain that the other team will throw the football.
 It is rare to see a team’s quarter defense on the field, but every coach has it in their playbook.

 The dollar defensive package was made famous in Madden to defend against pass-heavy teams.
 This package includes eight defensive backs on the field and typically three defensive linemen.

 This package is rarely used in football games, typically only for preventing situations or if the coach has a specialty blitz package.